Puberty As A Celebration

 • Indonesia

 This might sound surprising, but, in Indonesian culture, especially in the province of Bali, a tooth filling ceremony is conducted when a young person steps into puberty.
-Only four incisors and two canines and filled and it is said to help people get rid of evil forces like desire, greed and anger.
+Only the four incisors and two canines are filled, a ritual believed to ward off evil forces such as desire, greed, and anger.
 Done before sunrise, the whole procedure is conducted by a priest.

 • America

-Quinceanera is very popular celebration of puberty across the Americas, even though, it finds it roots only in Latin America.
+A quinceañera is a very popular puberty celebration across the Americas, even though it finds its roots in Latin America.
 It is a lavish party thrown for the girl on her 15th birthday just after a prayer in the church that solidifies her commitment towards her faith and her people.
 A dance between the girl and her father is one of the main highlights of the party.

-Whatever be your way of initiating your child into puberty, understand that more important than a party or anything else is to make sure that your daughter feels comfortable as she steps into puberty.
+No matter how you mark this milestone, what matters most is ensuring your daughter feels comfortable during the transition.
 Ensure that she understands that this is a natural and healthy process; talk to her and teach her about hygiene and how she should use pads, period panties and other products.

 Conclusion